hmrc/penalties-file-notification-orchestrator/README.md

 The service has 2 endpoints

 POST        /new-notifications                    controllers.OrchestratorController.receiveSDESNotifications
-new notifications is a new notification service for backend services.
 This endpoint accepts new notifications to be processed by the batch job and sent to SDES.

 POST        /sdes-callback                        controllers.SDESCallbackController.handleCallback
-SDE will pull from file upload, process the file and message is sent back with the status.
+SDES will pull from file upload, process the file and message is sent back with the status.

 ## Running